aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xps-to-vcf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to VCF?</h2>
+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+VCF (vCard File) is a file format used to store contact information.
+It is widely used by many email and address book programs, including Microsoft Outlook.
+Converting XPS to VCF can be useful for a variety of reasons, such as transferring contact information from one program to another, or for archiving contact information.

-For a Python developer, who is trying to add a XPS to VCF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into VCF format.
+<h2>How Aspose.Total Helps for XPS to VCF Conversion?</h2>
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process from XPS to VCF.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make this conversion easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into VCF format.
+This process is simple and efficient, and can be used to quickly convert XPS to VCF.

 {{% /blocks/products/pf/feature-page-summary %}}